U.S. audit regulator reaches deal with China on document access

 Investors have lost billions of dollars on Chinese companies selling shares on U.S. exchanges in accounting scandals since 2010.
 Many of those companies have been booted from U.S. exchanges, but hundreds still have shares trading in the United States.

-The deal will have no impact on a lawsuit filed by the U.S. SEC against five top audit firms in China over their refusal to turn over documents, said SEC Commissioner Luis Aguilar.
+The deal may not resolve a lawsuit filed by the U.S. Securities and Exchange Commission against five top audit firms in China over their refusal to turn over documents.

 Under Friday’s agreement, the PCAOB can share documents with the SEC, but only if they were obtained for a PCAOB enforcement action.

-In December, the SEC charged the Chinese affiliates of accounting firms Deloitte DLTE.UL, KPMG KPMG.UL, PricewaterhouseCoopers PWC.UL, BDO and Ernst & Young ERNY.UL with securities violations for refusing to produce documents.
+The SEC in December charged the Chinese affiliates of accounting firms Deloitte, KPMG, PricewaterhouseCoopers , BDO and Ernst & Young with securities violations for their refusal to produce audit papers.

 The firms said that turning over the papers would put them in violation of China’s state secrets law.